kubecost/docs/using-kubecost/navigating-the-kubecost-ui/reports.md

   * `value` -- property value(s) to filter on.
 Some examples shown below.

 ## Managing Asset reports via _values.yaml_
-The Asset reports are saved under `global.cloudCostReports`, it accept two parameters:
+The Asset reports are saved under `global.assetReports`, it accept two parameters:

 * `enabled` determines whether Kubecost will read saved asset reports configured via _values.yaml_; default value is `false`
 * `reports` is a list of asset reports